linnykoleh/Spring/Notes.md

 #### RowMapper

 - Spring provides a `RowMapper` interface **for mapping a single row** of a `ResultSet` to an object
+- Allows for processing rows in a result set one by one and creating a Java object for each row.

 ```java
 public interface RowMapper<T> {